Leon-aka-10/Continuous-Delivery/README.md

 # Continuous-Delivery
-Enabling continuous delivery with deployment pipelines using Circleci.
+Enabling continuous delivery with deployment pipelines using circleci.